voxel51/fiftyone/docs/source/user_guide/dataset_zoo/index.rst

 -----------------

 The Dataset Zoo provides built-in access to dozens of datasets that you can load into FiftyOne with a single command.
-Click the link below to see all of the datasets in the zoo!

 .. custombutton::
     :button_text: Explore the datasets in the zoo